 Kiwi Orchid Bark has a track record of reliability, cleanliness, uniform grading and longevity.

-Customer comments on this product include:"It's so clean", "There is no dust in it so it will not smother the roots and we have less root problems using K.O.B.", "It is very even in size" and "It lasts a lot longer than all other orchid barks".
+Customer comments on this product include: "It's so clean", "There is no dust in the bark so it doesn't smother the roots which means we have less root problems using K.O.B.", "It is very even in size" and "It lasts a lot longer than all other orchid barks".

 Give Kiwi Orchid Bark a try, its quality and performance will be a "Game Changer" for you.